AEFeinstein/Super-2024-Swadge-FW/tools/rayMapEditor/README.md

 Object properties arse also intrinsic so item types will be picked up when touched, enemy types will move around and fight, etc.
 Each tile starts with up to one object, though more can be spawned later.
 Each object has an ID which *must* be unique, including the IDs of spawned objects.
+IDs are automatically assigned when placing objects on the map, but must be manually assigned when using them in scripts.
 An object's ID may be checked by right clicking on it.

 ## Scripts